Fintan/grunt-haxe/README.md

 	}
 }
 ```
-The Haxe project can then be compiled using the following command:
+The Haxe project called 'minimal_example' can then be compiled using the following command:

 ```
 $ grunt haxe:minimal_example
 ```

 #### Complete Example

-This example show all available options for configuring your project
+This example shows all available options for configuring your project;

 ``` javascript
 haxe: {